TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/spot_detection_functions.md

         The sigma (width) of the gaussian filter to be applied.
         The default value is 2.
     spot_threshold : float
-        The threshold to be passed to the blob detector.
+        The relative threshold to be passed to the blob detector.
-        The default value is 0.01.
+        The default value is 0.2.
     blob_sigma: float
         The expected sigma (width) of the spots.
 This parameter is passed to the "max_sigma" parameter of the blob